 Manually tracking time takes a lot more hours and manpower if you want it to be accurate, precise, and FLSA-compliant.

-If you choose to automatically track time using a PC screen time tracker, the entire process can be much much more simpler, as our app is easy to install and use.
+If you choose to automatically track time using a daily activity log software, the entire process can be much much more simpler, as our app is easy to install and use.
 An automated time tracker allows you to focus on your work without having to worry about whether or not someone made a mistake while manually tracking time.